ClusterLLM: Large Language Models as a Guide for Text Clustering: Preliminary

-\textbf{Problem Statement.} Text clustering takes an unlabeled corpus $\mathcal{D}=\{x_i\}_{i=1}^N$ as input, and outputs a clustering assignment $\mathcal{Y}=\{y_i\}_{i=1}^N$ that maps the input text to cluster indices.
-To specify user's needs, {\model} integrates additional textual instruction to understand perspective and few-shot annotations to determine cluster granularity.
+Text clustering takes an unlabeled corpus $\mathcal{D}=\{x_i\}_{i=1}^N$ as input, and outputs a clustering assignment $\mathcal{Y}=\{y_i\}_{i=1}^N$ that maps the input text to cluster indices.
+To specify user's needs, {\model} integrates additional textual instruction (e.g. ``Select the example that better corresponds with the Query in terms of entity type.'') to understand perspective and few-shot annotations (e.g. ``Sentence1 and Sentence2 have the same entity type ...'') to determine cluster granularity.